 Regular Hotel Stays

-The ideal scenario is that you’re able to stay 20 nights with Marriott as a result of your natural travel patterns to attain 50 elite qualifying nights.
+The ideal scenario is that you stay with Marriott enough as a result of your natural travel patterns to attain 50 elite qualifying nights.

-Remember that hotel stays booked with either cash or points will count towards elite night qualification, so you can get closer towards Platinum Elite status while still redeeming Bonvoy points for hotel stays without paying anything out-of-pocket.
+Alternatively, stays booked with points will count towards elite night qualification, so you can get closer towards Platinum Elite status while still redeeming Bonvoy points for hotel stays without paying anything out-of-pocket.

 Double Elite Night Promotions

-Marriott Bonvoy has historically offered public and targeted Double Elite Nights promotions on a fairly consistent basis at least once per year, with the most recent round occurring in Spring 2022.
+Marriott Bonvoy has historically offered public and targeted Double Elite Nights promotions on a fairly consistent basis at least once per year.

 Under these promotions, members can typically earn two elite qualifying nights for every paid night that they stay with Marriott.